At Beam, the teaching staff consider :

 Impact

-The impact of our curriculum is that at each key transition point in pupils learning, the vast majority of them will have sustained mastery of the content (they remember it and are fluent in it);; some pupils will have a greater depth of understanding.
+The impact of our curriculum is that at each key transition point in pupils learning, the vast majority of them will have sustained mastery of the content (they remember it and are fluent in it); some pupils will have a greater depth of understanding.
 The vast majority of pupils will be able to demonstrate how our vision has positively impacted on their relationships, aspirations and understanding of community and will be ready to embrace the next step of life- long learning.

 Intent: What we aim

 Furthermore, we look to develop and provide a consistent whole-school approach to the teaching of reading with the intention of closing any gaps and targeting the highest number of children to attain Expected standard or beyond.
 We recognise that reading is a transferable skill that enables children to develop their learning across the wider curriculum and lays the foundations for success in future lines of study and employment.
-At Beam, we provide plenty of opportunities for children to read for pleasure within the school day.

 Implementation: How do we achieve our aims?

+There are two threshold concepts at Beam that drive our curriculum and aim to build conceptual knowledge and understanding through continuous repetition: ‘reading words accurately’ and ‘understanding texts’.
 In EYFS and KS1, we use a systematic synthetic phonics programme called ‘Little Wandle’ which is supported by a comprehensive scheme of reading books provided by Collins Big Cat Letters & Sounds.
-All children have daily phonics or spelling sessions where they participate in speaking, listening and reading activities that are matched to their current attainment.
-In EYFS and KS1, all children read daily during Phonics, Whole Class Reading (Year 2) and in other curriculum areas.
-In addition, the lowest 20% read at least once more a week with teachers or Learning Support Assistants.
+All children have daily phonics sessions where they participate in speaking, listening and reading activities that are matched to their current attainment.

 Impact: How will we know we have achieved our aims?